modxorg/Docs/en/building-sites/elements/template-variables/bindings/eval-binding.md

 ## Security

-The eval() statement raises an eyebrow with anyone concerned with security: eval statements are notorious for being exploited, so it's recommended that you find another way of doing whatever you are trying to do, but this context is supported by MODx.
-If I let my cynical mind wander, allow me to paint one disasterous circumstance: some web user of your MODx application logs in and has access to a field that gets executed by an EVAL binding.
+The eval() statement raises an eyebrow with anyone concerned with security: eval statements are notorious for being exploited, so it's recommended that you find another way of doing whatever you are trying to do, but this context is supported by MODX.
+If I let my cynical mind wander, allow me to paint one disasterous circumstance: some web user of your MODX application logs in and has access to a field that gets executed by an EVAL binding.
 This nefarious user could eval some nasty _unlink()_ or _rmdir()_ statements and destroy your web server files, or read sensitive files **anywhere** on the web-server that PHP has access to.
 Be careful with these!

 Thankfully, I've been unsuccessful in my attempts to unlink() a file using the @EVAL binding... but I'm sure there are people out there more clever than me...